YisusGaming/toolinst/README.md

 It's recommended that you create these folders before using ToolInst, commands may fail if these folders don't exist.

 Finally, you can run `toolinst --help` in your terminal to see all commands you can use.
-Hope it'll useful!
+Hope it'll be useful!

 # Installation
 Toolinst is uploaded to `crates.io`.